Linxx333/Linxx333/README.md

 </p>

-- 📈 I’m currently working on grow professionally
+- 📈 I’m looking to grow professionally
 - 🔧 I’m currently learning technical tools for data analysis
-- 💬 Ask me about Data Analysis and/or engineer, Videogames and Esports
+- 💬 Ask me about Data Analysis and/or Engineering, Videogames and Esports
 - 📫 How to reach me: nachoromerogsd@gmail.com

   ---